 IMPORT TABLE table_name FROM 'path'

-All index files are copied to data_dir.
-All external index files such as wordforms, exceptions and stopwords are also copied to data_dir.
+All index files of the specified index are then copied to data_dir.
+All external index files such as wordforms, exceptions and stopwords are also copied to the same

 IMPORT TABLE has the following limitations:

 - paths to external files that were originally specified in the config file must be absolute